cognitedata/inso-bootstrap-cli/MIGRATION_NOTES_v2_to_v3.md

 ### deprecated / removed

 - `--with-special-groups`
-- `--aad-source-id` as an alternative to `--idp-source-id`.
+- `--aad-source-id` which was as an alternative for `--idp-source-id`.
 Only latter is supported now.